-- new and existing network exchange locations; - splice points; and - where wireline infrastructure has been damaged and repairs have been made or are planned to be within 500 meters of an unserved community.
+- any previously defined interconnection points; - new and existing network exchange locations; - splice points; and - where wireline infrastructure has been damaged and repairs have been made or are planned to be within 500 meters of an unserved community.

 Consistent with the requirement to negotiate in good faith, the FFA grant recipient must provide information detailing the FFA-funded infrastructure to parties requesting interconnection such as route maps, interconnection points, splice points, and type of fiber.